spectricarus/EGL314_TeamF/MVP/Hardware/README.md

 # Hardware - Designing and 3D-printing the enclosure
-[↑ Back to MVP overview](../README.md) (Software section is documented separately by teammate — linked from there)
+[↑ Back to MVP overview](../README.md) (Software section is documented separately by teammate — linked from there) This is the hardware half of the MVP: thought processes behind design decisions and STL files for 3D-printing

 ## Designing the enclosure
 When designing the enclosure, there were a few things to consider: